Aeroluna/LunaCoopMod/README.md

 - Added autocast to Corrosive Bile (initially off).

 Should help keeping Corrosive Bile on CD with the Biomass CDR.
 It won't predict so it might be better to leave this off in some circumstances.
+Will try to break force fields if no other enemies in range (sorry Alarak).

 - Buffed Swarm Host by upgrading to Creeper strain.